-- Primary Nurse is responsible for co-ordinating your nursing care while you are on the ward.
+- Named Nurse is responsible for co-ordinating your nursing care while you are on the ward.
 They will be introduced soon after your admission and will be your key point of contact during your stay.
-All primary nurses are qualified nurses. - Support Worker supports the nursing staff in caring for you. - Peer support worker has lived experience and will support you in your recovery.
+All named nurses are staff nurses. - Nurse in charge this is the nurse who is in charge of a shift and is responsible for ensuring the smooth running of the ward. - Staff Nurse a qualified nurse who is a Registered Mental Health Nurse. - Support Worker, Nursing Assistant, Health Care Assistant supports the nursing staff in caring for you. - Ward Manager the ward manager is a nurse, is responsible for your care and provides both managerial and clinical leadership to all staff on the ward.